kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### Can Kamailio be installed behind NAT (e.g., like on Amazon EC2)?

-:page_with_curl: Yes.
+📃 Yes.
 You have to set the public IP address as advertised attribute to listen parameter:

       listen=_localsocket_ advertise _publicaddr_